 Funding

-Global Climate Lab is made possible by funding from MASI – the Morgan Advanced Studies Institute at Swansea University.
+Global Climate Lab is made possible by funding from the Morgan Advanced Studies Institute at Swansea University (MASI) and the Natural Environment Research Council (NERC)

 Ethics